 LA Electric Guitar by Gear4music, Sunburst

-LA II Electric Guitar SSS by Gear4music, Pelham Blue
+LA II Electric Guitar HSS by Gear4music, Sunburst

 Most Affordable Les Paul Ever Released